ElectionDataAnalysis/electiondata/docs/User_Guide.md

    * (optional) `encoding` (If not specified or recognized, a default encoding will be used.
 Recognized encodings are limited [python's list of recognized encodings and aliases](https://docs.python.org/3/library/codecs.html#standard-encodings).)

    Available for flat_text and excel file types:
    * (optional) `rows_to_skip` An integer giving the number of rows to skip at the top to get to the table of counts.
-This parameter will affect integers designating header rows -- '<header_0>' is the first row not skipped.
-However, this parameter will *not* affect integers designating rows (e.g., for finding information constant over sheets), which are designated, e.g., '<row_0>'.
-Note that if, e.g., skip_rows = 2, then row_0 will denote the third row of the actual Excel sheet -- the highest unskipped row.
+This parameter will affect all integers designating rows -- e.g., '<header_0>' is the first row not skipped.
+This affects the numbering of rows for munge strings that are constant over the sheet as well.
+If `rows_to_skip = 2`, then '<row_0>' will denote the third row of the actual Excel sheet -- the highest unskipped row.
 The system recognizes the leftmost non-blank cell as the content to be read.
    * (optional) `all_rows` If the file has no column headers but only data rows with counts, set this parameter to 'data'